 ● subject of the e-mail

-● message text and all personal data contained therein, e.g. postal address, telephone and facsimile number, mobile number.
+● message text and all personal data contained therein, e.g. postal address, telephone and facsimile number, mobile number, simple electronic signature

-Additionally, the following data is processed and stored upon receipt:
+Additionally, the following data is usually processed and stored upon receipt:

 The data will be processed exclusively for the purpose of processing your respective request.
 In addition, the technical data collected (e.g. e-mail headers) are used to prevent misuses of the e-mail address and to ensure the security of our IT systems.

 The data relating to an enquiry is generally deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 For personal data sent via e-mail, this is the case when the respective communication is finished and/or the request has been finally answered.
 Communication is finished when it can be inferred from the circumstances that the relevant facts have been finally clarified.
-Instead of deletion, the data will be saved with restrictions placed on their processing if continued storage of the data is necessary for the reasons stated in section 2.6 above, e.g. because the request or its content is subject to legal or supervisory data retention obligations.
+Instead of deletion, the data will be saved with restrictions placed on their processing if continued storage of the data is necessary, e.g. because the request or its content is subject to legal or supervisory data retention obligations.

 Within the scope of the application procedure, only the data provided by you (e.g. application, curriculum vitae, photo if applicable) will be processed.
 If you expressly give us this option, we also use data that we learn from third parties, e.g. reference persons.